Briefly in English

 Maaseudun Tulevaisuus covers news on agriculture and forestry as well as related businesses, and on rural enterprises and country life in general.

-Maaseudun Tulevaisuus is the second largest morning paper in Finland.
 The paper is published three times a week in broadsheet format, with the average of 22 pages.
-The readership of Maaseudun Tulevaisuus is 322,000 readers.
+The readership of Maaseudun Tulevaisuus is 483 000 readers (KMT 2020).

 Kantri magazine is published once a month within Maaseudun Tulevaisuus.
 It covers rural lifestyle, hobbies and phenomena with a touch that differs slightly from that of the daily paper.
 The readership of Kantri has grown steadily and it is highly favoured by its 246,000 readers.

 Suomalainen Maaseutu is published within Maaseudun Tulevaisuus and is appearing 11 times annually.
 It concentrates on agriculture, machinery and country life.